Southport and St Anne's lifeboats disaster: Further history

-Mexico was refloated on 11 March 1887.
-She was sold for £45, becoming a temporary tourist attraction at Lytham St Annes.
-She was eventually lost in Scottish waters in 1890.
+The iron barque had been built in 1860 in Sunderland, England, as John Bull, and renamed Mexico in 1881.
+In March 1887, three months after the disaster, Mexico was sold for £45, and towed away for repair.
+She was then towed to Lytham, where she became a tourist attraction for two years.
+She resumed a working life, and in 1899 was renamed Valhalla.
+She was eventually lost in Scottish waters in February 1900.

-Exhibition
+Exhibitions

-There is a permanent exhibition to the disaster at The Atkinson museum in Southport.
+There is a permanent exhibition to the disaster at The Atkinson gallery in Southport.

+The Lytham Windmill Museum, at the defunct Lytham Lifeboat Station next to the windmill, hosts a "Great Lifeboat Disaster" exhibition.

 Television

-The story of the wreck of the Mexico was featured in an episode of the BBC TV programme Coast, appearing in the fifth episode of the first series, first broadcast on 3 July 2005.
+The story of the wreck of the Mexico was featured in the BBC TV programme Coast, appearing in the fifth episode of the first series, first broadcast on 3 July 2005.